 Prerequisite(s): CJS4040.
+Offered at Denver, Miami, Providence, Providence CE

 CJS4080 Criminal Justice Senior Seminar

 This course presents an overview and analysis of the American criminal justice system in a capstone seminar format.
 The course examines criminal and constitutional law, criminology, law enforcement and investigation, courts, corrections and juvenile justice through the use of critical thinking, research, writing and discussion.